Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Extension of the analytical results into general -dimensional random nonunitary dynamics of free fermions

-In this section, we extend the analytical results into general $d+1$ dimension.
-To achieve this, we make the following conjecture: in any spatial dimension, the scaling behavior of the steady state correlations can be captured by the nonlinear master equation, and the entanglement structure is described by the quasi-particle picture.
-After this, the problem turn into the following two steps: 1. solve the nonlinear master equation in general $d+1$ dimensions; 2. substitute the form of correlations into the quasi-particle picture to get the entanglement entropy.
-We find that for $d+1$ dimensional dynamics, the steady state has $\propto 1/r^{d+1}$ scaling two-point correlations, and $\propto L^{d-1}\log L$ entanglement entropy.
+In this appendix, we extend the analytical results into general $d+1$ dimension.
+To achieve this, we make the following conjecture: in any spatial dimension, the scaling behavior of the steady-state correlations can be captured by the nonlinear master equation, and the entanglement structure is described by the quasiparticle picture.
+After this, the problem turns into the following two parts: 1. solve the nonlinear master equation in general $d+1$ dimensions; 2. substitute the form of correlations into the quasiparticle picture to get the entanglement entropy.
+We find that for $(d+1)$-dimensional dynamics, the steady state has $\propto 1/r^{d+1}$ scaling two-point correlations, and $\propto L^{d-1}\log L$ entanglement entropy.
 Moreover, the solution of the nonlinear master equation implies that the chaotic unitary background dynamics is not necessary for reaching the steady state with special critical entanglement structure.

 We begin with the nonlinear master equation.
-In $d+1$ dimension, the equation of motion of the two-point correlation function during the unitary and imaginary Brownian dynamics should have the following form
+In $d+1$ dimensions, the equation of motion of the two-point correlation function during the unitary and imaginary Brownian dynamics should have the following form:

-The above equation is quite complicated, to simplify the problem, here we note that the terms in the last line $C_{b,m}C_{m,a}C_{a,b}$ and $C_{b,m}C_{m,m}C_{m,a}C_{a,b}$ can be ignored, since we expect their average to be zero during the random dynamics.
+The above equation is quite complicated.
+To simplify the problem, here we note that the terms in the last line $C_{b,m}C_{m,a}C_{a,b}$ and $C_{b,m}C_{m,m}C_{m,a}C_{a,b}$ can be ignored, since we expect their average to be zero during the random dynamics.